rishav-pandey/Learn-Redux-Starter-Files/readme.md

 A simple React + Redux implementation.
 This will be turned into a free video series once the app is totally fleshed out.

 ## Installation
-Fork and then Clone the repository to local machin.
+Fork and then Clone the repository to local machine.

 ## Running